LukeShortCloud/rootpages/src/ansible.rst

      name: testinfra
      enabled: False

-The order of tests can be changed using the ``scenario.test_sequence`` list.
-They can also be disabled by being commented out.
+The order of tests can be changed using the ``scenario.<STAGE>_sequence`` lists.
+Parts of the sequence can also be disabled by being commented out.

 .. code-block:: yaml

+   ---
    scenario:
      name: default
+     create_sequence:
+       - create
+       - prepare
+     check_sequence:
+       - destroy
+       - dependency
+       - create
+       - prepare
+       - converge
+       - check
+       - destroy
+     converge_sequence:
+       - dependency
+       - create
+       - prepare
+       - converge
+     destroy_sequence:
+       - destroy
      test_sequence:
        - lint
        - destroy